JakobPCoder/Minecraft-SteelCrafting/README.md

 ## Installation

+The compiled mod JAR can be found in the `build/libs/` directory of this repository after running the build task.

 1. Download the mod version you need for your minecraft version.
 2. Ensure you have the matching verison of the fabric installed and have a profile for it.
 3. Place the JAR into the `mods` folder of your Minecraft instance.